Nathan Tankus

 Nathan Cedric Tankus is an American expert on state and banking finances, with a focus on the Federal Reserve.
 He has been a visiting researcher at the Fields Institute and a research assistant at the University of Ottawa.
 He has written for the Financial Times, Business Insider, the Review of Keynesian Economics, Truthout, Jacobin, Naked Capitalism, and Rolling Stone.

 Early life and education

-Tankus, born in New York, in 1992, to father Morton Tankus, finished the Urban Academy Laboratory High School and went on to study Criminal Justice at the city's John Jay College.
+Tankus, born in New York, in 1992, to father Morton Tankus, finished the Urban Academy Laboratory High School and went on to study economics at the city's John Jay College.
 He left before getting his bachelor's degree to study and pursue, on his own, research on Economics and Finance.
 He is a member of the Modern Monetary Theory community of economists, commentators, and analysts.